Specifications of World Seeker

 The Rolls-Royce powerplant costs GBP 7 million (EUR 7,75 million / USD 8,9 million) and includes two main engines (Bergen C25-33L8P) and one auxiliary dual-fuel genset (Bergen C25-33L6P).
 The engines are connected to ship's electric power system (Rolls-Royce SAVe CUBE) allowing them to operate efficiently at variable speeds.
 Rolls-Royce Promas propulsion is an integrated propeller-rudder system to optimize hydrodynamic efficiency.
 Promas includes two controllable pitch propellers integrated with two flap rudders, steering gears and tunnel thrusters.

-Vessel's draft is only 15 ft (4,7 m) allowing access to remote islands and unique coastal destinations.
+The vessel's draft is only 15 ft (4,7 m) allowing access to remote islands and unique coastal destinations.
 The ship has all 2 lifeboats (full-capacity) which are fully enclosed.
 Ship-to-shore communications are via Inmarsat Capsat Fleet 77 (satellite phone and Internet).
-Landings (passenger transportation) and coastal exploration voyages are served by ship's own fleet of ten Zodiacs (motorized boats stored aft on Deck 7) and 2 loading stations.
+Landings (passenger transportation) and coastal exploration voyages are served by the ship's own fleet of ten Zodiacs (motorized boats stored aft on Deck 7) and 2 loading stations.

-The shipbuilder WestSEA is owned by Martifer Group via the subsidiary Martifer SGPS.
+The shipbuilder WestSEA (Viana do Castelo, Portugal) is owned by Martifer Group via the subsidiary Martifer SGPS.
 This is a family-owned holding company founded in 1990 (by the brothers Carlos and Jorge Martins), headquartered in Oliveira de Frades (Portugal) and Euronext Lisbon (stock exchange) listed since 2007.
 Martifer Group has over 3000 employees and specializes in metal construction and (since 2004) in renewable energy (wind and solar energy equipment production).
 Martifer Group is one of Europe's largest metal construction companies, with subsidiaries in Spain, Poland, Romania, Czech Republic, Slovakia, Germany, Brazil and Angola.